jassu75/ArtsyMobileApp/README.md

 <img width="406" height="847" alt="Screenshot 2025-05-15 121309" src="https://github.com/user-attachments/assets/9556717e-2ae6-4e84-a320-ddeaebdc39f2" />

 ### Favorites
 You can save your favorite artists to quickly access them whenever needed.
-In the favorites tab, click on the artist card to view the details of that artist immediately
+In the favorites section, click on the artist card to view the details of that artist immediately

 <img width="405" height="834" alt="Screenshot 2025-05-15 121415" src="https://github.com/user-attachments/assets/84b9c50d-9678-49a6-aa3c-6d3ea0389423" />

 ## Skills